Parsons0001/Parsons0001/README.md

 - 👋 Hi, I’m @Parsons0001
-- 👀 I’m interested in ... coding
+- 👀 I’m interested in ... coding computers and integrated systems.
-- 🌱 I’m currently learning ... computer science
+- 🌱 I’m currently learning ... computer science and engineering.
-- 💞️ I’m looking to collaborate on ... all things code
+- 💞️ I’m looking to collaborate on ... all things technology and science related.
 - 📫 How to reach me ...
-# CANVAS or DISCORD
+# PCC CANVAS or DISCORD!